False Confessions: A Look into What They Are and Their Historical Context

 Introduction

 False confessions are one of the most perplexing and consequential phenomena in criminal justice.
-They raise critical ethical questions, pose challenges for legal systems worldwide, and have profound implications on the innocent lives they affect.
-Why would someone falsely admit guilt, often incurring severe legal and social consequences?
-This question has not only intrigued but also puzzled jurists, psychologists, sociologists, law enforcement, and the general public for centuries.
-In this series of articles, we aim to unpack this complex issue, beginning with what false confessions are and some of their historical context.
-This first installment serves as a foundational piece, offering definitions, categories, and a brief history.
+They raise critical ethical questions, challenge legal systems worldwide, and carry devastating consequences for innocent people.
+Why would someone falsely admit guilt, often at great legal and social cost?
+This question has puzzled jurists, psychologists, sociologists, and investigators for centuries.

 Defining False Confessions